 He had served three terms as a mayor in New York City, but other than being a famous politician, he was recognized as a philanthropist and business leader.
 He had committed to donating a record-breaking amount of $1.8 billion to Johns Hopkins University, his alma mater.
 This donation is intended to support undergraduate projects and systems in the school.

 Woodrow Wilson, the 28th U.S. president, finished his Ph.D. education at Johns Hopkins University.
 He was an American scholar and statesman recognized for his high-minded idealism.
-During World War I, he effectively led the country and established the League of Nations that earned him a 1919 Nobel Prize for Peace.
+During World War I, he effectively led the country and established the League of Nations, which earned him a 1919 Nobel Prize for Peace.

 Hendrix College’s Most Notable Alumni: